rykcbaoolNEW/static-scram/README.md

-# Scramjet thats static, i ported to singlehtml cuz why not lol
+# Scramjet thats static, i ported to singlehtml cuz why not lol ( kinda you might need like 2 files )